Back to Blue Lagoon stories

 The Blue Lagoon: why is it so special?

-National Geographic bestowed honors on 25 natural wonders divided into three categories: Sky, Land, and Water.
-The Sky category featured such beauties as California’s soaring redwood trees and majestic Mount Everest.
-The Land category gave plaudits to Arizona’s Grand Canyon, North Africa’s Sahara Desert, and Hawaii’s volcanoes.
+National Geographic divided 25 natural wonders into three categories: Sky, Land, and Water.
+The Sky category featured iconic beauties like California’s soaring redwood trees and the majestic Mount Everest.
+The Land category named Arizona’s Grand Canyon, North Africa’s Sahara Desert, and Hawaii’s volcanoes.

-The Blue Lagoon was included in the Water category and shared this recognition with esteemed company, including Australia’s Great Barrier Reef, the Norwegian fjords, Lake Baikal in Siberia, and Victoria Falls in southern Africa.
+The Blue Lagoon was featured in the Water category and shared this recognition with esteemed company.

 We’ll give the official word to National Geographic, as it describes the wonder of The Blue Lagoon’s water: